-- Inception report in English that includes the following: proposed methodology and data collection tools, evaluation matrix (see mandatory ADA template at Annex 1), schedule and work plan and results of the initial desk review of key project documents. - Draft final report in English, with the preliminary results of the analysis, for review and feedback by the ChildHub project team and ADA's Evaluation Team. - Presentation of the draft report and preliminary findings in English in a dedicated meeting, attended by the evaluator(s) and the project team. - Final report in English, with full and final analysis results and incorporating all feedback received on the draft final report. - Completed Results Assessment Form (see Annex 2) as mandatory annex to the Evaluation report completed partly by the selected evaluator(s) and the Tdh Evaluation Manager using ADA's template.
+- Inception report in English that includes the following: proposed methodology and data collection tools, evaluation matrix (see mandatory ADA template at Annex 1), schedule and work plan and results of the initial desk review of key project documents. - Draft regional summary report in English, with the preliminary results of the analysis, for review and feedback by the ChildHub project team and ADA's Evaluation Team. - Presentation of the draft report and preliminary findings in English in a dedicated meeting, attended by all evaluators and the project team. - Final regional summary report in English, with full and final analysis results and incorporating all feedback received on the draft final report.

+Completed Results Assessment Form (see Annex 2) - as mandatory annex to the impact study completed partly by the lead and country-based evaluators and the Tdh Evaluation Manager using ADA's template.